-Describe threshold factors and Maximum \$250,000/Minimum \$50,000

-grant size limits.

-What are the outcome Eliminate or prevent slum and blight conditions.

-What are the outcome measures expected as a result Eliminate of prevent stuff and blight conditions.

-of the method of distribution?

-17 State Dunguam Name: Toyas ESG Drogram

-1/ State Program Name: Texas ESG Program

-Funding Sources: ESG

-Describe the state program addressed by the Method of Distribution.

-The ESG Program is currently a competitive grant that awards funds to private nonprofit organizations, cities, and counties in the State of Texas to provide the services necessary to help persons that are at-risk of homelessness or homeless quickly regain stability in permanent housing.
-TDHCA ran a pilot program in 2014 and 2015 with two local Continuum of Care ("CoC") lead agencies to run a local competition of state ESG funding in their respective CoC regions.
-TDHCA expanded that pilot in 2016 to five CoC lead agencies, giving them more local control of the use of funds in their service areas.
+161 If only summary criteria were described, how can potential applicants access application Guidelines, applications and additional program documentation can be found on TDA's website at manuals or other state www.texasagriculture.gov. publications describing the application criteria?
+(CDBG only) Describe how resources will be 130/ of the total TCF ellegation we to a manifesture of amount (1,200,000, and amount income we to (250,000 /if allocated among funding 12% of the total TCF allocation up to a maximum of amount \$1,200,000, and program income up to \$350,000 (if categories. available).
+Describe threshold factors and Maying the \$250,000 /Minimum \$55,000 grant size limits.
+Maximum \$250,000/Minimum \$50,000 What are the outcome measures expected as a result of the Eliminate or prevent slum and blight conditions. method of distribution?
+State Program Name: Texas ESG Program Funding Sources: ESG The ESG Program is currently a competitive grant that awards funds to private nonprofit organizations, cities, and counties in the State of Texas to provide the services necessary to help persons that are at-risk of homelessness or homeless quickly regain stability in permanent housing.
+TDHCA ran a pilot program in 2014 and 2015 with two local 18 Describe the state program Continuum of Care ("CoC") lead agencies to run a local competition of state ESG funding in their respective CoC addressed by the Method of regions.
+TDHCA expanded that pilot in 2016 to five CoC lead agencies, giving them more local control of the use of Distribution. funds in their service areas.
 Applicants in the CoC regions in which the lead agency is running a local competition will apply directly to the CoC lead agency for TDHCA ESG funding.
 Applicants in the CoC regions in which the lead agency is not running a local competition will apply directly to the TDHCA for ESG funding.
 Ultimate award authority for all ESG funds remains with TDHCA's Board.